BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 utilities in Python to automate that kind of thing for me, so I could edit to my heart's content in a format which was easy to deal with, and then just export to the "real" version which Borderlands / FilterTool can understand.
+(I've since discovered that if you enable some checkboxes in FilterTool, you can do pretty reasonable multiline editing right in there, but I still prefer being able to use my text editor of choice, etc.)

 Both of these utilities are written in Python, and probably require Python 3.
 They're intended to just be run from a commandline, which may pose some